logo elektroda

 Partition 3 Primary 20 GB 229 MB

-The machine starts in EFI64 from the EFI 100MB partition, the boot manager starts with a list of systems to choose from:
+The machine boots in EFI64 from a 100MB EFI partition, the boot manager fires up with a list of systems to choose from:

 Windows XP 64-bit & 32-bit: EFI Compatibility, GPT Partitions, Booting & Dual Boot Guide

-Does this error mean the bootloader doesn't know where the file is ntldr (I edited the BCD file incorrectly) or is this loader just not working under EFI?
+Does this error mean that the bootloader does not know where the file ntldr (I edited the BCD file wrong) or simply this loader does not work under EFI?

 Prot